ejucovy/sven_OLD/README.txt

         earlier_version = client.read('path/to/another/file', rev=last_rev_int)

     changelog = client.log('path/to/another/file', rev=last_rev_int)

+To use the BZR backend,

+    from sven.bzr import BzrAccess

+The interface is the same.

 Each `.write` writes the content to the path on the local filesystem's checkout and then commits it to the repository.
 The workflow of one-write-per-commit is by design and is not likely to change soon; if you need a different workflow, you probably ought to just be using svn clients directly, anyway.

-Currently sven does not help you set up an svn client or server.
-It assumes you've already got a repository and checkout set up.
+Currently sven does not help you set up a repository client or server.
+It assumes you've already got a repository and checkout (which may be the same thing, in the BZR case) set up.

-The formats returned by some of its methods (particularly .log and .ls) are totally ad-hoc right now and strange; they'll probably be formalized sooner or later.
+The formats returned by some of its methods (.read, .log and .ls) are totally ad-hoc right now and strange; they'll probably be formalized sooner or later.

-For more detailed usage documentation please see ./sven/doctest.txt (which can be run as a test suite by `python sven/backend.py`)
+For more detailed usage documentation please see ./sven/doctest.txt (which can be run as a test suite by `python sven/backend.py`) and ./sven/bzr.txt (which can be run as a test suite by `python sven/bzr.py`)

 [1] If you start to experience Segmentation faults while using sven, especially
     during .write operations, your versions of ``svn`` and ``pysvn`` are likely